- September 24, 2025

 Hey remember when your parents, your friends, and society at large all conspired to make you feel ugly, lazy, stupid, and unloved despite the brilliant human spirit contained within you?
 No?
 Well, allow us to refresh your memory via the timeless medium of a slice-of-life role-playing game!
 In Consume Me, you take on the role of Jenny, young, in love, and entering her final year of high school. …

-- Unique and engaging gameplay combining WarioWare-style minigames and life simulation mechanics that effectively convey the protagonist's stress and compulsions.
+- Innovative and engaging gameplay combining mini-games and time/resource management that effectively mirrors the protagonist's stress and anxiety.

-- The late-game shift to religious themes, including a long unskippable church scene and perceived Christian overtones, was jarring and off-putting to some players.
+- The sudden inclusion of religious themes and an unskippable church scene at the end was jarring and off-putting to some players.

 “The game becomes more of an autobiographical story about the developer Jenny Jiao Hsia, rather than a quirky and fun game about balancing life, diet, relationships, etc. It loses almost everything special that it had from the first chapter as it continues.”